Transverse minimal foliations on unit tangent bundles and applications: Minimal foliations on unit tangent bundles

 \begin{theorem}[Matsumoto \cite{Matsumoto}] Let $\cF$ be a minimal foliation of $M$, then, there exists a homeomorphism $h: M \to M$ inducing the identity on the base such that $h(\cF) = \cF_{ws}$. \end{theorem}

-We note that the result of \cite{Matsumoto} requires $\cF$ to be \emph{horizontal} but using the fact that $\cF$ is minimal, it follows from \cite{Brit} that one can always isotope the fibration so that this is the case (the main result from \cite{Brit} says that vertical leaves form a \emph{proper} sublamination, thus existence of such leaves forbids minimality).
+We note that the result of \cite{Matsumoto} is stated for $C^2$ foliations without compact leaves, but all that is needed is that $\cF$ is \emph{horizontal}, see also \cite{Ghys2,Thu}.

+To get the horizontal property for $\cF$ we use the fact that $\cF$ is minimal and apply Brittenham's theorem \cite{Brit}.
+There is a slightly technical issue in Brittenham's result: in \cite{Brit} a lamination is one that is carried by a branched surface, so technically a foliation is not a lamination and must first be split along a finite set of leaves to produce an essential lamination $\cL$ which, due to \cite{Brit}, has a minimal sublamination which is either horizontal or vertical, which since $\cF$ is minimal this is $\cL$ itself.
+But $\cF$ cannot be vertical\footnote{If it were, it would induce a non singular foliation in the base surface which has non-zero Euler characteristic.}.
+It follows that $\cF$ is horizontal and then one can apply Matsumoto's result.
 See also \cite{Calegari-book} for generalities on foliations on circle bundles.

 That $h$ induces the identity on the base means that if $p: T^1S \to S$ is the projection, then the induced actions on the fundamental group verify that $p_\ast \circ h_\ast = p_\ast$.
-Note however, that $h$ may not be homotopic to identity as a map of $M$ and therefore two minimal foliations $\cF_1$ and $\cF_2$ may not be \emph{uniformly equivalent} in the sense that leaves in the universal cover may not be bounded distance away from a leaf of the other foliation (see \cite{Thurston} for discussion on this notion).
+Note however, that $h$ may not be homotopic to identity as a map of $M$ and therefore two minimal foliations $\cF_1$ and $\cF_2$ may not be \emph{uniformly equivalent} in the sense that leaves in the universal cover may not be bounded distance away from a leaf of the other foliation (see \cite{Thurston} for discussion on this notion, we note that this notion is different from the notion of having homotopic plane fields which is also used sometimes).

-We will use some other properties of minimal foliations on $M$ some of which hold more generally for \emph{Reebless foliations} by the classical Novikov's theorem (see \cite{Calegari-book}).
-We state the properties we need in the setting we will use where the proofs are direct consequence of the corresponding properties for $\cF_{ws}$ and Theorem \ref{teo.matsumoto} (the last point also uses \cite{Brit} for smoothness):
+We will use some other properties of minimal foliations on $M$.
+Some of these hold more generally for \emph{Reebless foliations} (due to Novikov's theorem, see \cite{Calegari-book}).
+We state the properties we need in the setting we will use where the proofs are a direct consequence of the corresponding properties for $\cF_{ws}$ and Theorem \ref{teo.matsumoto} (the last point also uses \cite{Brit} for smoothness):

 \begin{coro} Let $\cF$ be a minimal foliation on $M = T^1S$ and denote by $\wihat\cF$ and $\wt \cF$ the lifts to the covers $\wihatM$ and $\mt$ respectively.
 Then: \begin{enumerate} \item if $\tau$ is a curve transverse to $\wt \cF$ then it intersects each leaf at most once, \item the leaf space $\wihat\cL = \wihatM/_{\wihat\cF}$ of $\wihat\cF$ is homeomorphic to $S^1$ and the leaf space $\wt \cL$ of $\wt \cF$ is homeomorphic to $\RR$, \item there is a (smooth) isotopy of $\cF$ which makes every leaf transverse to the circle fibers of $T^1S$. \end{enumerate} \end{coro}